LISTAGG Function - Oracle to MySQL Migration

 SELECT LISTAGG(name, ';') WITHIN GROUP (ORDER BY name)

-FROM cities;
+FROM colors;

 MySQL: